Hamilton Beach 49980A Drip Coffee Maker Review

 The 12-cup glass carafe is uninsulated but rests atop a hot-plate that can keep your coffee warm for up to 2 hours.
 We prefer to see an insulated carafe, as hot plates sometimes tend to give the coffee a scorched or burnt taste.

-One neat feature that this Hamilton Beach brewer has is the ability to use Senseo coffee pods on the single serve coffee maker side.
+Sure, the 49980A isn’t compatible with K-cups unlike this other Hamilton Beach coffee maker, but it can work with Senseo coffee pods.
 While not as ubiquitous as K-cups, Senseo coffee pods are available at most major grocery stores.
 As a bonus, Senseo pods are compostable!
 (1)

 Ease Of Use – 4/5